YesbitCanada/YesbitVideo/README.md

  [View Video on GitHub](https://yesbit.github.io/YesbitVideo/Yesbit_EN_Feb16_MOV.m4v) to maintain and preview the content for your website in Markdown files.

 [View PowerPoint on GitHub](https://yesbit.github.io/YesbitVideo/Yesbit_EN_Feb16.pptx) to maintain and preview the content for your website in Markdown files.

+[View PowerPoint on GitHub](https://github.com/yesbit/YesbitVideo/Yesbit_EN_Feb21.pdf) to maintain and preview the content for your website in Markdown files.

 ### Markdown